tpsa-clg/cothrom/README.md

     - still need to give this some thought as this could result in poor compactness performance, since the algorithm would only start caring about compactness past the critical point
     - could always go back to the original idea of only suggesting changes that don't split constituencies, but would be pretty difficult to properly implement
 - no county border term
-    - could be tricky when considering maps without county border violations e.g. EU, LEA, Dublin, Cork
-    - could check if no. of sites = no. of counties, or if all sites in same county
-    - or could do something similar to population with a subclass for no county border term
-    - or just set the coupling constant to be 0 and have some redundant calculations
 - no temporal continuity term
+- remove redundant Hamiltonian calculations for certain maps
+    - don't consider county boundaries for areas within counties or EU redistricting
+    - could check if coupling constant is zero or if all EDs in same county/different counties
+    - above could also apply to other Hamiltonians, particularly temporal continuity when implemented (we usually always care about compactness and contiguity)
 - test alternative parallelisation e.g. keep threads open and use single/master thread when needed rather than closing and re-launching threads
 - try useful small redistricting instead of proofs-of-concept e.g. Dublin constituencies, Cork constituencies, European MP constituencies, various council LEAs
     - note that these all conveniently have no county borders involved so can work on this without county border Hamiltonian